-Two months later, a ghoulish discovery was made in the nearby beach town of Westport.
+Two months later, a grisly discovery was made in the nearby beach town of Westport.
 While clearing a parcel of land near Devol Pond, a man stumbled across the top half of a human skull.
 Police arrived on the scene and conducted a more detailed search of the area.
-They turned up the decaying carcasses of three cats, sheep bones and clumps of human hair.
-They also found some jewelry, a high-heeled shoe and pieces torn from a woman’s sweater.
+They turned up the decaying carcasses of three cats, sheep bones, and clumps of human hair.
+They also found some jewelry, a high-heeled shoe, and pieces torn from a woman’s sweater.

 Carol Fletcher, who accompanied Marsden when she took police on a tour of the Freetown State Forest a few months earlier, also came forward with information.
 She claimed that Robin Murphy and Carl Drew were responsible for the murder.
 Drew’s friend Carl Davis, a pimp who operated out of both Fall River and nearby Providence, Rhode Island was also present.
 Fletcher, herself, had driven the group out to the secluded wooded area where the Satanic sacrifice took place.

 As part of her witness protection agreement in the Raposa case, Robin Murphy was relocated to Dallas, Texas, where she was staying with a friend until Maltais went to trial.
 Following the accusations that connected her to Karen Marsden’s murder, a warrant was issued for her arrest and she was immediately brought back to Fall River.
 Carl Drew and Carl Davis were also indicted and placed under arrest.
 They weren’t hard to track down as both of them were serving short sentences in county jail on unrelated assault charges.